Hack your cycle with food

 Ever notice how those cravings come and go?
 One day it’s cookie dough ice cream, the next, it’s chips and mayonnaise.
 That’s because your cravings are linked to your menstrual cycle.
 Yup, that’s right!
 And your cycle, just like the four seasons, has four different phases.

-The four seasons of your cycle
+The four phases of yoour menstrual cycle

 🌸 Spring (aka the follicular phase)

 Ahhh, springtime.
 A time of new beginnings.
 And that’s exactly what’s happening in this season of your cycle.
-In the days following your period, an egg matures, just like flowers starting to bluum in Spring.
+In the days following your period, an egg matures, just like flowers starting to bloom in Spring.
 In this phase, you probably feel pretty good: energetic, confident and ready to hit the dance floor (if that’s what you’re into).

 🌞 Summer (aka the ovulation phase)

-Number of days: 3-4 days
+Duration: 3-4 days

 Welcome to the most fertile season of your cycle.
 If you are trying for a baby, now is the time.
 If not, it’s good to be aware of this phase and plan accordingly!
 It's also a good time to get some socialising on the agenda!
 You’ll likely have plenty of energy during this season, and you’ll feel happy, attractive and confident.
 Dinner and drinks, anyone?

-How to move
+How to move during ovulatipn phase

 Just like Springtime, you’ll have a lot of energy during the summer phase so it’s an ideal time to challenge yourself.
 Go for a cardio-busting workout like a bootcamp or power yoga.